-Designated Safeguarding Lead

-Mrs H Hill
+Designated Safeguarding Lead Mrs H Hill

-Governor responsible for Safeguarding

-Mrs M Edwards
+Governor responsible for Safeguarding Mrs M Edwards

 Deputy Designated Leads provide additional support to ensure the responsibilities for safeguarding children are fully embedded within the school ethos and that specific duties are discharged.
-This entails supporting the Designated Safeguarding

-Lead in dealing with referrals, attending case conferences and supporting the child/children.
+This includes supporting the Designated Safeguarding Lead in dealing with referrals, attending case conferences and supporting the child/children.
 They have received appropriate training and are supported in their role:

-Deputy Designated Safeguarding Leads Mrs K Blake, H Hill, Miss L Hewitt, Mrs K Hill and Mr D McGrath.
+Deputy Designated Safeguarding Leads H Hill, Mrs S Stapledon, Mrs K Hill and Mr D McGrath.

-House Progress Managers also have significant responsibility for Welfare and Safeguarding and often deal with Safeguarding incidents with guidance from the Safeguarding or Deputy Safeguarding Leads.
+Pastoral Leaders also have significant responsibility for Welfare and Safeguarding and often deal with Safeguarding incidents with guidance from the Safeguarding or Deputy Safeguarding Leads.